pablogila/Maat/README.md

 pip install numpy pandas matplotlib scipy
 ```

-To install Maat, clone the repository from [GitHub](https://github.com/pablogila/Maat/) and run:
+To install Maat, clone the repository from [GitHub](https://github.com/pablogila/Maat/) or download it as a ZIP and run:
 ```shell
 pip install .
 ```